GopalSinghRajput/Gopal_Singh_Rajput/README.md

-# Hola, My Self Gopal Singh Rajput
+# Hola, Myself Gopal Singh Rajput

 :school: I am currently a student at the Vellore Institute of Technology, Chennai.